I-Lovell/Quizbook/README.md

 This repo contains two applications:

 - A frontend React App
-- A backend api server
+- A backend api Golang server

 These two applications communicates through HTTP requests, passing JSON data between each other, and need to be run separately.